lightning/bolts/02-peer-protocol.md

 the incoming HTLC has been irrevocably committed.

-A node MUST NOT fail an incoming HTLC (`update_fail_htlc`) for which it has committed to an outgoing HTLC, until the removal of the outgoing HTLC is irrevocably committed.
+A node MUST NOT fail an incoming HTLC (`update_fail_htlc`) for which it has committed to an outgoing HTLC, until the removal of the outgoing HTLC is irrevocably committed, or the outgoing on-chain HTLC output has been spent via the HTLC-timeout transaction with sufficient depth.

+A node MUST fail an incoming HTLC (`update_fail_htlc`) once its `cltv_expiry` has been reached.

-A node SHOULD fulfill an incoming HTLC for which it has committed to an outgoing HTLC, as soon as it receives `update_fulfill_htlc` for the outgoing HTLC.
+A node MUST fulfill an incoming HTLC for which it has committed to an outgoing HTLC, as soon as it receives `update_fulfill_htlc` for the outgoing HTLC, or has discovered the `payment_preimage` from an on-chain HTLC spend.

 #### Rationale